ndiego/social-sharing-block/README.md

 - No block library required 🎉
 - Built almost entirely with native WordPress components
 - Will get additional functionality as it's added to WordPress core (margin, borders, responsive controls etc.)
+- Plugin is intentionally light weight and adds no frontend JavaScript files.

 ## Requirements